Developing a successful real estate marketing plan is impossible nowadays without modern marketing tools.

 The third part consists of email marketing which should rely heavily on the content of your website and email addresses that you will be collecting via offline marketing and website as well.

-In the beginning, while starting development of your website and beginning to collect email addresses many young agents dive into “Social media” overlooking a few traditional prospecting methods that are complimentary to online and offline marketing.
+In the beginning, while starting development of your website and beginning to collect email addresses many young agents dive into “Social media” overlooking a few traditional prospecting methods that are complementary to online and offline marketing.

 Call friends and people you know well.

 Even if you are connected with them via social networks it doesn’t mean that they know exactly what your needs are and how they can help.
-A few genuine friends who care about you and feel that you care about them as well are better than thousands social network names of friends of friends.
+A few genuine friends who care about you and feel that you care about them as well are better than thousands of social network names of friends of friends.